Invigilation and Proctoring

 - Make any announcements concerning their specific examination.

-- Distribute signature sheets at the beginning of the examination and return them to the Registrar's Office when the grades are submitted.
+- Distribute signature sheets at the beginning of the examination and return them to the Registrar's Office upon completion of the exam.

 All proctors are reminded not to engage in conversations with colleagues which may be distracting to students or do any kind of reading or work which would distract their attention from attending to the needs of their students.